Desp4/idym/README.md

 ### Building
 All the relevant headers are located in `include/idym`, compilation not necessary.
-The headers are relocatable as they are, they only assume that the are all located in the same directory, for include purposes.
+The headers are relocatable as they are, they only assume that they are all located in the same directory, for include purposes.

 The CMake project provides an interface library `idym` with `include` added to the include directories.
 The project defaults to *C++14*, if the language version is not set explicitly.
 Additionally, test targets can be disabled by switching `IDYM_BUILD_TESTS` to *OFF*.

 ### Usage
-All definitions are located in `idym` namespace, it can be changed with a `IDYM_NAMESPACE=<namespace-name>` macro.
+All definitions are located in `idym` namespace, it can be changed with a `IDYM_NAMESPACE=<namespace-name>` definition.
 ```cpp
 #define IDYM_NAMESPACE foo_ns
 #include <idym/variant.hpp>